1PercentNerd/1PercentNerd/README.md

 <p align="center">
 I’m a motivated Cybersecurity Professional and Cloud Enthusiast on a journey toward DevSecOps.
 Guided by the principle of doing more with fewer resources (frugality), I continuously seek innovative and creative solutions.
 My commitment to lifelong learning and curiosity ensures I stay at the forefront of emerging technologies, while my insistence on high standards drives me to address challenges at their root.
 I dive deep to thoroughly understand each obstacle, always aiming to improve by 1% each day.

 Currently pursuing a B.S. in Cloud Computing at WGU, I focus on seamlessly integrating security, development, and modern cloud ecosystems to build impactful solutions.
-Let’s connect and collaborate to harness the power of AWS, Microsoft Azure, Kubernetes/Docker, and Python to create secure, scalable infrastructures.
+Let’s connect and collaborate to harness the power of AWS, Microsoft Azure, (GCP (Maybe)) - Kubernetes/Docker, and Python to create secure, scalable infrastructures.
 </p>

 <p align="left">